m4ttsch/omscs-notes-notes/computer-networks/software-defined-networking-part-2.md

 3. **Network virtualization:** For a complete virtualization of the network, the network infrastructure needs to provide support for arbitrary network topologies and addressing schemes, similar to the computing layer.
 Existing virtualization constructs such as VLAN, NAT and MLPS are able to provide full network virtualization, however these technologies are connected by a box-by-box basis configuration and there is no unifying abstraction that can be leveraged to configure these in a global manner, thereby making current network provisioning tasks as long as months and years.
 New advancements in SDN network virtualization such as VxLAN, NVGRE, FlowVisor, FlowN, NVP are promising.

 4. **Network operating systems:** The promise of SDN is to ease network management and solve networking problems by using a logically centralized controller by way of a network operating system (NOS).
 The value of a NOS is in providing abstractions, essential services and common APIs to developers.
-For example, while programming a network policy, if a developer doesn’t need to worry about low-level details about data distribution among routing elements, that is an abstraction.
+For example, while programming a network policy, if a developer doesn't need to worry about low-level details about data distribution among routing elements, that is an abstraction.
 Such systems propel more innovation by reducing inherent complexity of creating new network protocols and network applications.
 Some popular NOSs are OpenDayLight, OpenContrail, Onix, Beacon and HP VAN SDN.

    - For more details and tutorials for OpenDayLight, please follow this link: https://www.opendaylight.org/technical-community/getting-started-for-developers/tutorials (Links to an external site.)